 Графічна робота «Голод - 33». Автор – член Національної спілки художників України Микола Гнатченко (м. Харків).

-On 28 November 2006, the Supreme Council of Ukraine passed a law “About the Holodomor of 1932–1933 in Ukraine”, according to which the Holodomor was recognized as genocide of Ukrainian people.
+On 28 November 2006, the Supreme Council of Ukraine passed a law “On the Holodomor of 1932–1933 in Ukraine”, according to which the Holodomor was recognised as genocide of the Ukrainian people.
 For Ukrainians, it meant that the tragedy of thousands of families finally came out.
 The stories about the terrible events of 1933 that were passed in absolute secret were finally heard.

 Russia, as the successor to the USSR, admits the fact of the famine, but completely refuses to recognise the Holodomor as genocide against the Ukrainian people.
 It would, obviously, destroy the notion of “brotherly nations”.
 The USSR’s position did not allow acknowledging the millions of victims, in the same way as Russia’s position now does not allow admitting annexation of Crimea and the undeniable occupation of parts of Donbas.

-Journalists became tools that were used by the communist totalitarian regime for the suppression of awareness about the Holodomor and the refutation in the eyes of the western general public.
+Journalists became tools that were used by the communist totalitarian regime for the suppression of awareness about the Holodomor and its refutation in the eyes of the Western general public.
 Today, mass media can become a tool that allows silent victims to finally speak up and share their stories.
 The experience of the Holodomor shows that media and publicity can be a powerful tool for debunking myths and spreading awareness about the Holodomor as a genocide of Ukrainian people.